 The enclosure is heavily vented to prevent the buildup of potentially harmful gases in the unlikely event of an internal leak.
 This venting will also reduce the internal temperature by allowing the free flow of ambient air around the internal components.

 Wiring Connections

-Connections are available for the following purposes:
+Terminal blocks inside the instrument are available for the following purposes: